Aller au contenu

 Best for: urban, chic weddings.

-A globally recognised brand, Hugo Boss offers well-cut suits with a business-elegant style suited to classic ceremonies.
+A globally known brand.
+Hugo Boss makes well-cut suits in a business-elegant style, perfectly fine for classic ceremonies.

 Strengths: